What is Path Terminating Equipment (PTE) for OTN Applications?

-The PTE will also alert the network of the type of traffic that it is transmitting via this OPUk signal by transmitting the appropriate PSI message via the PSI byte.
+The PTE will also alert the network of the type of traffic that it is transmitting via this OPUk signal by sending the appropriate PSI message via the PSI byte.

-Please see the appropriate posts for more information on this functionality.
+Please see the relevant posts for more information on this functionality.

 Generating the ODUk Overhead (ODUk-PMOH)